Becoming A Provost Academy

 • Participants will prepare a Professional Experience Plan (PEP) working with campus mentor.

 Programming will be delivered in a blended format, with in-person and virtual programming.
+In-person programming will not be livestreamed or otherwise recorded.
+100% attendance and participation is expected.

 • AASCU and AALI staff review applications and select a cohort that reflects the diversity of AASCU institutions.